-Sales in markets outside of the United States accounted for approximately 40.9% and 49.4% of our revenue for the six months ended June 30, 2022 and June 30, 2021, respectively.
+Sales in markets outside of the United States accounted for approximately 39.8% and 49.0% of our revenue for the nine months ended September 30, 2022 and September 30, 2021, respectively.
 We currently focus our international sales and marketing efforts in Australia, Austria, Belgium, China, Denmark, France, Germany, Ireland, Italy, the Netherlands, South Korea, Spain, Switzerland and the United Kingdom.
 International sales are subject to a number of risks, including:

-- · difficulties in staffing and managing our international operations; - increased competition as a result of more products and procedures receiving regulatory approval or otherwise free to market in international markets; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - · reduced or varied protection for intellectual property rights in some countries; - export restrictions, trade regulations and foreign tax laws; - · fluctuations in currency exchange rates; - foreign certification and regulatory clearance or approval requirements; - difficulties in developing effective marketing campaigns in unfamiliar foreign countries; - · customs clearance and shipping delays;
+- difficulties in staffing and managing our international operations; - increased competition as a result of more products and procedures receiving regulatory approval or otherwise free to market in international markets; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - reduced or varied protection for intellectual property rights in some countries; - · export restrictions, trade regulations and foreign tax laws; - fluctuations in currency exchange rates; - foreign certification and regulatory clearance or approval requirements; - difficulties in developing effective marketing campaigns in unfamiliar foreign countries; - · customs clearance and shipping delays; - political, social, and economic instability abroad, including as a result of armed conflict, war or the threat of war, terrorist activity and other security concerns in general;

-- political, social, and economic instability abroad, including as a result of armed conflict, war or the threat of war, terrorist activity and other security concerns in general; - global health epidemics or other contagious diseases, including the impact of the COVID-19 pandemic; - preference for locally produced products; - potentially adverse tax consequences, including the complexities of foreign value-added tax systems, tax inefficiencies related to our corporate structure, and restrictions on the repatriation of earnings; - differing payment and reimbursement regimes; - the burdens of complying with a wide variety of foreign laws and different legal standards; and - · increased financial accounting and reporting burdens and complexities.
+- global health epidemics or other contagious diseases, including the impact of the COVID-19 pandemic; - preference for locally produced products; - potentially adverse tax consequences, including the complexities of foreign value-added tax systems, tax inefficiencies related to our corporate structure, and restrictions on the repatriation of earnings; - · differing payment and reimbursement regimes; - · the burdens of complying with a wide variety of foreign laws and different legal standards; and - · increased financial accounting and reporting burdens and complexities.

 For example, the COVID-19 pandemic significantly decreased and may continue to have an adverse impact on the sale of our products and the number of patients treated with our solution.
-The outbreak has also resulted in disruptions or restrictions on physicians, hospitals and other healthcare providers from treating patients that are eligible for our products due to the uncertain health effects of the coronavirus on the respiratory system and resources that are diverted to prioritize treatment and containment of the coronavirus outbreak.
-In addition, the COVID-19 pandemic has also resulted in business closures and disruptions that may continue to affect various suppliers of ancillary products used in the delivery of our product (e.g. gowns, face masks or gloves), including disruptions and restrictions on transportation of our products and could result in significant delays.
+The pandemic has also resulted in disruptions or restrictions on physicians, hospitals and other healthcare providers from treating patients that are eligible for our products, and business closures and disruptions that affected various suppliers of ancillary products used in the delivery of our product, including disruptions and restrictions on transportation of our products.

-In addition, a significant outbreak of another contagious diseases could result in a widespread health crisis that could adversely affect the economies and financial markets worldwide, resulting in an economic downturn that could affect demand for our products and impact our business, financial condition and results of operations.
+A significant outbreak of another contagious diseases could result in a widespread health crisis that could adversely affect the economies and financial markets worldwide, resulting in an economic downturn that could affect demand for our products and impact our business, financial condition and results of operations.

-If one or more of these risks are realized, it will negatively affect our business, financial condition and results of operations.
+If one or more of these risks are realized, they may negatively affect our business, financial condition and results of operations.

-If our information technology systems or data is or were compromised, we could experience adverse impacts resulting from such compromise, including, but not limited to, interruptions to our operations such as our clinical trials, claims that we breached our data protection obligations, harm to our reputation, and a loss of customers or sales.\
+If our information technology systems or data is or were compromised, we could experience adverse impacts resulting from such compromise, including, but not limited to, interruptions to our operations such as our clinical trials, claims that we breached our data protection obligations, harm to our reputation, and a loss of customers or sales.